 Distortion

-Guitar amplifiers are quite different from the stereo amplifiers.
+Guitar amplifiers are quite different from stereo amplifiers.
 Stereo amplifiers have to reproduce and amplify the sound with minimal distortion possible.
 Guitar amplifiers can be called upon to either produce clean sound or with distortion.
-Guitar amplifier and loudspeaker together as one unit are often called as Guitar Amp.
+Guitar amplifier and loudspeaker together as one unit are often called Guitar Amp.

-Guitar Amp is said to produce sound with distortion, when the signal in its circuitry is too powerful for it.
+Guitar Amp is said to produce sound with distortion when the signal in its circuitry is too powerful for it.
 Sound with distortion is actually desired by the players and many of the available amplifiers have the ability to control the level of distortion.

 Feedback Loops

 If the level of sound coming out of the Guitar Amp is very loud, it can make the guitar strings to vibrate.
 In such a scenario, once the player has hit the note, the string will continue to vibrate for very long.
-This is known as feedback loop between amp and the guitar.
+This is known as a feedback loop between the amp and the guitar.

 Parts Of Guitar Amp